marcodondo97/App-weather/README.md

 # App-weather
-Hybrid application forecast weather for android device realized with Apache Cordova Framework
+Android application to forecast weather

 <h2>Introduction </h2>
 This is a simple weather app.